2xic/tinyeth/README.md

     - Just something to improve the mental mapping between solidity and the actual bytecode.
 Nothing fancy.
         - No optimizer.
     - https://docs.soliditylang.org/en/v0.8.15/grammar.html
+    - What could be interesting is diving into static analysis of solidity programs
+      - Or dynamic analysis, by doing some cool fuzzing ?
+      - Maybe with sat solvers also
+    - This would make it easy to test things like state channels.

 - [ ] RPC ?
     - Not sure if this is necessary.